TaufiqHassan/prioritization_screening_score/prioritization_screening_score.md

 I also looked at a few existing screening frameworks for comparison:

--- EPA RSEIcombines emissions with toxicity weighting, and in more advanced forms also incorporates exposure/dose and potentially exposed population.
+- EPA RSEI combines emissions with toxicity weighting, and in more advanced forms also incorporates exposure/dose and potentially exposed population.
 Conceptually, this supports the idea of interaction-style approaches.

--- CalEnviroScreen converts heterogeneous indicators into normalized percentile-based scores before combining them into broader screening metrics.
+- CalEnviroScreen converts heterogeneous indicators into normalized percentile-based scores before combining them into broader screening metrics.
 This is broadly consistent with the percentile normalization approach used in several of the options above.

--- ToxPi aggregates normalized indicators into weighted components to create an overall prioritization score while maintaining interpretability across domains.
+- ToxPi aggregates normalized indicators into weighted components to create an overall prioritization score while maintaining interpretability across domains.
 This is conceptually similar to combining multiple normalized toxicity dimensions into a composite screening metric.

 References: